 Expertise: Chinese economy, economic development and growth, innovation and technical change

-Kristen Lucken directs the master’s in global studies program at Brandeis.
-Her research explores immigration, ethnic and religious pluralism, social inclusion and nationalism.
+Kristen Lucken's research explores immigration, ethnic and religious pluralism, social inclusion and nationalism.
 Since arriving at Brandeis in 2010, Dr. Lucken has taught courses in sociology, religion, and international and global studies.
 Her published works address Bosnian refugee settlement in New England, the transnational religious lives of Hindu and Muslim-American immigrants, and the role played by religious institutions in immigrant ethnic identity maintenance.
 A current collaborative cross-national project investigates religion and spirituality in public institutions.

 Expertise: Immigration, religious and ethnic identity, nationalism, sociology of religion